the-company-tcus/docs/blog/2022-11-08-integrate-docusaurus-with-windicss-and-mantine.md

 ## Configure WindiCSS

-You can configure WindiCSS by creating a file `windi.config.js` in the root directory.
+You can configure WindiCSS by creating a file `windi.config.ts` in the root directory.

 ### Dark Mode